getCUJO/confluent-platform/README.md

 Install systemd unit for the given *service*, then enable and start it.

-Note: install *java* package by default, can be disable by setting `node['confluent-platform']['java']` to nil, "" or false.
-A platform specific configuration is also possible.
+Note: install *java* package (OpenJDK 8 on centos 7) by default, can be disabled by setting `node['confluent-platform']['java']` to "".
+A platform specific configuration for the package to install is also possible.

 Resources/Providers
 -------------------